 Challenge number Detail of challenge 1 Assessments, observations and discussions with pupils indicate low attainment in speech and language skills and vocabulary gaps among many disadvantaged pupils.
-This is evident throughout school, but particularly on entry to Early Years Foundation Stage where 100% of our disadvantaged pupils are below age-related expectations.
-2 Assessments, work scrutiny and moderation suggest that reading attainment, among disadvantaged pupils is significantly below the national figure (historically).
+This is evident throughout school, but particularly on entry to Early Years Foundation Stage where 100% of our Nursery disadvantaged pupils are below age-related expectations.
+2 Assessments, work scrutiny and moderation suggest that reading attainment by the end of KS2, among disadvantaged pupils is significantly below the national figure (historically).
 There are knowledge gaps which are leading pupils to fall behind age-related expectations.
-3 Assessments, work scrutiny and moderation suggest that writing attainment, including coherence, grammar and spelling among disadvantaged pupils is significantly below the national figure (historically).
+3 Assessments, work scrutiny and moderation suggest that writing attainment by the end of KS2, including coherence, grammar and spelling among disadvantaged pupils is significantly below the national figure (historically).
 There are knowledge gaps which are leading pupils to fall behind age-related expectations.
-4 Assessments, work scrutiny and moderation suggest that maths attainment, in particular reasoning, among disadvantaged pupils is significantly below the national figure (historically).
+4 Assessments, work scrutiny and moderation suggest that maths attainment in particular reasoning, by the end of KS2, among disadvantaged pupils is significantly below the national figure (historically).
 There are knowledge gaps which are leading pupils to fall behind age-related expectations.
 5 Observations and discussions with pupils and their families have identified that pupils' social, emotional and mental health needs for pupils.
 There has been a lack of enrichment opportunities, which has been highlighted, as particularly affecting the disadvantaged pupils.
 6 Monitoring of attendance has highlighted the need to ensure there is a focused, layered approach so the percentage of attendance is maintained and improved for the disadvantaged pupils.